yorik1984/newpaper.nvim/README.md

   + Dark
 + Lualine theme
 + Ability to change background on sidebar windows like NvimTree, terminal etc.
-+ Asynchronous highlight loading which makes the theme extremely fast
 + Added functions for live theme switching without the need to restart Neovim
 + Extra syntax highlight and extends [treesitter queries](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/CONTRIBUTING.md#highlights) for some grammars.
 + [Extras](#extras) colors configs for terminal-based and GUI application.